-- 1. An Undergraduate Application for Admission and a nonrefundable \$25 (U.S. dollars) application fee. - An official high school transcript (sent directly from the high school to AUM) or GED report. - 3.
-An official ACTor SAT score report for applicants who graduated from high school less than three years prior to initial enrollment or for GED applicants who seek full admission.
+- 1. An Undergraduate Application for Admission. - An official high school transcript sent directly to the AUM Office of Enrollment Services from the high school via the U.S. Postal System, or a GED report sent directly to that AUM office via the U.S. Postal System. - An official ACT or SAT score report sent directly to the AUM Office of Enrollment Services via the U.S. Postal System for applicants who graduated from high school less than three years prior to initial enrollment or for GED applicants who seek full admission

 The University will use the ACT/SAT test scores for placement purposes in English and mathematics.
 ACT or SAT scores are not required for students who graduated from high school three or more years prior to initial enrollment at AUM.